tech-srl/code2vec/README.md

 #### Downloading a trained model (1.4 GB)
 We already trained a model for 8 epochs on the data that was preprocessed in the previous step.
 The number of epochs was chosen using [early stopping](https://en.wikipedia.org/wiki/Early_stopping), as the version that maximized the F1 score on the validation set.
+This model can be downloaded [here](https://s3.amazonaws.com/code2vec/model/java14m_model.tar.gz) or using:
 ```
 wget https://s3.amazonaws.com/code2vec/model/java14m_model.tar.gz
 tar -xvzf java14m_model.tar.gz